Codes of Practice

-As a Registered Training Organisation All Hands on Deck realises that some students may already be skilled in some aspects of the course syllabus and may be able to demonstrate competencies on the basis of prior experience in the workforce or previous learning.
+As a Registered Training Organisation All Hands on Deck recognise that some students may already be skilled in some aspects of the course syllabus and may be able to demonstrate competencies on the basis of prior experience in the workforce or previous learning.
 In order for RPL to be granted evidence of relevant, and current, competency achievement in all learning outcomes needs to be shown or demonstrated.
-This is acheived by candidates completing a ‘challenge’ test.
-The ‘challenge’ test is a closed book written examination equivilent to the applicable final course written examination.
+This is achieved by candidates completing a ‘challenge’ test.
+The ‘challenge’ test is a closed book written examination equivalent to the applicable final course written examination.

 The RPL application steps are:

 - Decide which modules you wish to apply for.

 - Generate and collect evidence.

 - Organise your evidence and complete your portfolio.

 - Submit your portfolio to the Training Master/Operations Manager.